Purplebricks: International financial losses

 In August 2018, the Australian Financial Review (AFR) reported troubling management and lacklustre sales issues.
 In February 2019, Purplebricks' share price dropped sharply after it lowered its US and Australia revenue forecasts.
 In May 2019, Purplebricks vowed to shut down operations in Australia due to lack of profitability, after reporting an $18m interim loss for the six months to October.
 This came days after the company's then CEO, Michael Bruce was laid off after disagreements with Paul Pindar over the failed overseas expansion.
 The AFR reported that "increasingly challenging market conditions" and "execution errors" contributed to Purplebricks closure of Australian operations.

 In July 2019, new CEO Vic Darvey announced that Purplebricks would be shutting down operations in the United States, announcing that operating costs had risen to almost £52.3 million, said that it would focus its attention on Britain and Canada.

 In 2020, the company reported revenue of £111.1 million and an operating income of -£9.4 million.

 On July 15, 2020 Desjardins Group announced that they were purchasing the Canadian business of Purplebricks Group PLC for US$60.5 million.
 It was reported that in the first year of operation, Purplebricks Canada ran an operating loss of US$4.8m.
 According to BNN Bloomberg at the time of the acquisition, Purplebricks Canada and DuProprio had "more than 500 employees in Quebec, Ontario, Manitoba and Alberta".
 Desjardins was permitted to use the Purplebricks brand and logos until December 2020.

 In August 2021, Purplebricks announced its strategic focus was now "fully on the UK", where it planned to accelerate its model, extend its market share, and continue to grow revenue.

 In December 2021, Purplebricks delayed publication of its results and warned shareholders that it could be forced to pay up to £9 million in compensation to tenants of its landlords.
 It said that during an internal review it discovered a regulatory “process issue in how it has been communicating with tenants on behalf of its landlords in relation to deposit registrations”.

+Sold for £1.00

+Strike, the Charles Dunstone-backed competitor, acquired Purplebricks, for a nominal amount of £1, posing a significant risk of redundancy for its workforce of over 750 employees.
+Purplebricks, which experienced a peak valuation of over £1.3 billion, underwent a change in ownership in 2023.